Wednesday, October 17, 2007

 The "Monkey on your Back"

+I think one of the issues most providers are grappling with in regard to HIT and EMRs in their office is not only the initial investment of capital, but the ongoing "relationship" between the practice and the vendor(s).
+Will you have a "tiger by the tail?"
 The daily operation of the practice will be entirely dependent upon your PMS and/or EMR system.
 Witness the recent "crash" of the entire West Coast VA CPRS system.
 A recent iHealthbeat article quoted that it was the worst incident effecting quality and safety of care in the VA system.
+The vendors have their "business model" for profitability, and they are not about to let providers interfere with that fact.
+Keep in mind we are in the early phase of EMR and HIT "buildout" There will initially be a "bubble" as providers invest...

 Monday, October 1, 2007